 - 1. Exome Sequencing (ES): A genomic technique for sequencing all of the protein-coding regions of genes in the genome (also known as the exome). - 2.
 Genome Sequencing (GS): A genomic technique for sequencing the complete DNA sequence, which includes protein coding as well as non-coding DNA elements. - 3.
-Trio Testing: Testing of the child and both biological/genetic parents and increases the chances of finding a definitive diagnosis, while reducing false-positive findings. - 4.
-Comparator Exome Sequencing: Used only for comparison with the proband (individual undergoing exome sequencing) and is used to inform the pathogenicity of variants.
-A comparator exome is typically one or both biological/genetic parents to the proband. - 5.
+Trio Testing: Testing of the child and both biological/genetic parents, which increases the chances of finding a definitive diagnosis while reducing false-positive findings. - 4.
 Congenital anomalies: According to ACMG, congenital anomalies are multiple anomalies not specific to a well-delineated genetic syndrome.
-These anomalies are structural or functional abnormalities usually evident at birth, or shortly thereafter, and can be consequential to an individual's life expectancy, health status, physical or social functioning, and typically require medical intervention. - 6.
-Global Developmental delay: An individual that is slow-to-meet or not reaching milestones in the expected way for a child's age in at least two of the areas of development (communication, gross/fine motor, cognition, social-emotional, or adaptive skills)
+These anomalies are structural or functional abnormalities usually evident at birth, or shortly thereafter, and can be consequential to an individual's life expectancy, health status, physical or social functioning, and typically require medical intervention. - 5.
+Global Developmental delay (GDD): Is used to categorize children who are younger than five years of age.
+It is defined as a significant delay in two or more developmental domains (gross/fine motor, speech/language, cognition, social-emotional, or adaptive skills) and is thought to predict a future diagnosis of Intellectual disability (ID). - 6.
+Intellectual disability (ID): Is a life-long disability diagnosed at or after age five when Intelligence Quotient (IQ) testing is considered valid and reliable.
+Defined by the DSM-V as an individual having an IQ less than 70, onset during childhood, and dysfunction or impairment in more than two areas of adaptive behavior or systems of support. - 7.
+Exome sequencing (ES) reanalysis may not be possible in some situations.
+Sequencing platforms may have changed substantially enough that the performing lab can no longer use the data from the original ES in their pipeline.
+Specifically, ES reanalysis may not be possible if there have been improvements in technology/chemistry (e.g., new methods for DNA capture and/or sequencing), bioinformatics advancements, or there is new information regarding the genetic etiology of a condition that could explain the patient's clinical features and would not have been able to be detected by the previous exome sequencing.